 Allergic rhinitis is an IgE mediated, type 1 hypersensitivity reaction in the lining of the nose.
-It is common and the incidence is rising.
+It is common, affecting around 40% of the population, and the incidence is rising.
 There are other forms of rhinitis and a classification of rhinitis is found in the diagram below.
 Note that non-infective non-allergic rhinitis used to be called vasomotor rhinitis.

 There are two types of allergic rhinitis: seasonal (Hayfever) and perennial.
 In the first the symptoms of the condition are present for a period of time and then go away; in perennial rhinitis they are always present.